 We care about your privacy.

-At Dr Me, we‘re committed to protecting your personal information.
+At Tonic Digital Media, we‘re committed to protecting your personal information.
 That’s why we’ve put together this policy.
 It explains in simple terms what kind of personal information we collect, how we use it and whether we disclose it to anyone else.
 And because we take privacy seriously, it’s been designed with careful reference to the Australian Privacy Principles (APPs) and related privacy laws.

-This policy applies to the Dr Me Group Companies, including Dr Me Pty Ltd (“Dr Me”, “we”, “us”, “our”) and its related bodies corporate.
+This policy applies to the Tonic Digital Media Group Companies, including Tonic Digital Media Pty Ltd (“Tonic Media”, “we”, “us”, “our”) and its related bodies corporate.

 Collection of personal information